Camp Firefly Sisters, Chapters 1-5

 “Umm, Madeline,” I said.
 The fact that Alex had said Bailey/Rachel/Maddie was long forgotten at this point.
 I was too busy feeling awkward about the fact that Rachel also thought that I was a camper, and once again caught in a position where trying to explain the whole thing felt like more trouble than it was worth.
 Not only did I look the part, but I had been on the bus for hours with Bailey as a ‘fellow camper.’

-Trying to assert that I was supposed to be a counselor, or that I was actually eighteen, would probably be taken as some joke that I was committing to or something.
+Trying to assert that I was supposed to be a counselor, or that I was actually seventeen, would probably be taken as some joke that I was committing to or something.
 In a way, that’s what I was still doing as well.
 This had to be some joke.
 Or, based on the fact that I was standing here with two campers who were talking with me as if I was one of them, Mckenna had been serious earlier.

 “Looks like we’re the first ones here,” Bailey said, “I’m bunking with Maddie–sorry, Madeline–over there.
 The rest are up for grabs!”